bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 4. explicet binding: telling a function what the context of this is going to be using 'call', 'apply', or 'bind'

 5. Why do we need super() in an extended class?
-> it alows us to to map the this keyword to constructors in an inherited class
+> it allows us to to map the this keyword to constructors in an inherited class